Publications available from FCAI

-- Putting My House in Order: Personal Instruction for Cooperating Mortuary, complies with Idaho Code Title 54 Chapter 11.
+- Our Putting My House in Order provides for Personal Instruction for Cooperating Mortuary, and complies with Idaho Code Title 54 Chapter 11.

-The following information brochures (as PDF documents) are available from this site and the national FCA for viewing, downloading and printing, at no charge:
+The following informational web pages and brochures (as PDF documents) are available from this site or the national Funeral Consumers Alliance for viewing, downloading and printing, at no charge:

 - Four-Step Funeral Planning: Where to Start When You Don't Know How to Start